martincooper/ThreadSpark/README.md

-# ThreadStrike
+# ThreadSpark
-C# Library for Threading and Async Abstractions
+C# Library for Functional Threading and Async Abstractions